-If you have been treated for skin cancer, you have a higher chance of developing new skin cancers.
-Sun damage builds up over the years and can’t be repaired.
+Having skin cancer increases your risk of developing more skin cancers.
+Sun damage builds up over time and cannot be reversed.
 However, you can prevent further damage to your skin.
-Follow the steps below for protecting your skin, make sun protection a part of your lifestyle throughout the year, not just in summer, and visit your doctor for regular check-ups.
+Follow the steps below, make sun protection a part of your lifestyle, and visit your doctor for regular check-ups.

-Increasing your sun exposure above the recommended level does not increase your vitamin D levels, but does increase your risk of skin cancer.
-Short, incidental exposure to the sun, such as walking from the office to get lunch or hanging out the washing, is the best way to maintain adequate vitamin D levels.
+Getting more sun than recommended does not increase your vitamin D levels, but it does increase your skin cancer risk.
+Short, incidental sun exposure, such as walking from the office to get lunch or hanging out the washing, is the best way to maintain adequate vitamin D levels.

 Use a combination of measures to protect your skin from the sun.

-Skin cancer treatments such as surgery, skin flaps or grafts, curettage and cautery, and cryotherapy often leave noticeable scars.
-In most cases your doctor will do everything possible to make the scar less noticeable.
+Skin cancer treatments such as surgery, curettage and cautery, and cryotherapy often leave scars.
+In most cases, your doctor will do everything they can to make the scar less noticeable.
 Most scars will fade with time.

-You may feel concerned with the appearance of the scar, especially if it’s on your face.
-Various cosmetics are available to help conceal the scar.
-Your hairstyle or clothing might also cover scarring.
-You may want to talk to a counsellor, friend or family member about how you are feeling about any changes to your appearance.
+You may worry about how the scar looks, especially if it’s on your face.
+Various cosmetics are available to help conceal scarring.
+Your hairstyle or clothing might also cover the scar.
+You may want to talk to a counsellor, friend or family member about how you are feeling after any changes to your appearance.

 Look Good Feel Better is a national program that helps people manage the appearance-related effects of cancer treatment.
 Workshops are run for men, women and teenagers.
 For information about services in your area, visit lgfb.org.au or call 1800 650 960.